TritonDataCenter/containerpilot/integration_tests/README.md

 - Following environment variables are set:
   - `COMPOSE_FILE`
   - `COMPOSE_PROJECT_NAME` - The name of the test folder
-  - `DOCKER_IP` - The IP of docker on the host machine
   - `CONTAINERPILOT_BIN` - Absolute path to containerpilot binary on the host.
 - all fixtures in `integration_tests/fixtures` are created and are available as images